-Here’s a list of ten brilliantly fun Mardi Gras activities for kids to enjoy during the Mardi Gras celebrations.
+Here’s a list of ten brilliantly fun Mardi Gras crafts and activities for kids to enjoy during the Mardi Gras celebrations.

 Mardi Gras is the last chance to party on down before Lent starts.

 Plus it’s a fabulous opportunity for some super fun Mardi Gras activities with kids.

 Activities that can actually help them appreciate the thoughtfulness and sacrifice of Lent much more.

 So here is 10 simple activities, that don’t require a tonne of organisation, to help your kids get into the Mardi Gras spirit